Ex-Soldier Kindly Myers Rocks Lingerie Alongside Her Sister Kelly Dodson In Smoking-Hot ‘Playboy’ Cover

 The ex-soldier sported a pair of tiny black bottoms that boasted a thong cut.
 It had thick straps that stretched over her hips and left her famous derriere and thighs well on display.
 She styled her tresses with a middle part, and her hair arched over both sides of her forehead.
 Kindly’s flowing mane fell on her back and hit a few inches above her booty.
 The bombshell was done up with a striking application of makeup that seemingly included defined brows, eyeliner, mascara, blush, highlighter, and lip gloss.

-She wore a similar outfit that had a nude hue and a bustier top.
+Kelly wore a similar outfit that had a nude hue and a bustier top.
 The garment was decorated with vertical black stripes and flowers on her chest.
-Kelly wore a pair of black bottoms that looked to be constructed of velvet fabric and had a high cut that showed off a tease if her tanned thighs.
+She wore a pair of black bottoms that looked to be constructed of velvet fabric and had a high cut that showed off a tease of her tanned thighs.

 Like her sister, she rocked a striking application of makeup that focused a lot of attention on her eyes.
-She wore a jet black liner on the bottom of her lids and added a few thick coats of mascara to extend her lashes and completed her look with a dusting of blush and a shimmery highlighter above it.
+She seemingly wore a jet black liner on the bottom of her lids.
+She likely added a few thick coats of mascara to extend her lashes and completed her look with a dusting of blush and a shimmery highlighter.

 Since the post went live a short time ago, it earned over 3,000 likes and 74 comments from fans.
 Many used emoji to express their feelings while countless others gushed over her figure.